The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Arguments AGAINST Investing

 Time investment: Hundreds of kills required.
-That’s hours of gameplay dedicated to weapon grinding instead of questing, exploration, or build optimization.
+That’s hours of gameplay dedicated to weapon grinding.

 Opportunity cost: Using a weak weapon early-mid game makes combat harder than necessary.
 You’re handicapping yourself for future benefits.